IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-03/README.md

 This graph shows the components of your microservices architecture.
 Explore the other tabs.

+---

 > Congratulations, you have successfully completed this optional lab and you did the extra mile for `Platform security with mTLS` section of the workshop.
-Congratulations :star:
+Awesome :star: